calu233/urbanization-costarica/README.md

 # Data Source

 I downloaded data from Texas A&M University's online library.
 There were several different maps about Costa Rica on website.
 I used maps that showed the water areas, water lines, land coverage, population, as well as OpenStreetMap.

 The projection of the original data was EPSG 4326-WGS 84.
+Current projection is EPSG 3857, WGS 84/Pseudo-Mercator, and scale 1:1500000.

 [Link to Costa Rica Data Set](https://tamu.libguides.com/c.php?g=439384&p=2994027)

-# Map Making Process
+# Mapmaking Process

 Start with adding OpenStreetMap into QGIS.
 I zoomed into focus on Costa Rica but you can also use the coordinates -9355433, 1109152 that are for San Jose.